Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-But Big Travel with Small Money isn’t on the top of everyone’s priority list.
-Small travel with small money might make more sense for you.
+But free travel isn’t on the top of everyone’s priority list.

 In my friend’s case, he has a 2-year-old kid.
 And if his wife has her way, it’s likely he’ll have more on the way soon! 😉 So he’s not quite as interested in taking big trips or flying in Business Class as I am.